jserrao/commando/commands.md

 14.		apachectl start (starts http server at http://localhost)
 15.		apachectl stop (stops http server at http://localhost)
 16.		apachectl restart (restarts your server)
-17.		sudo easy_install pip (installs pip, package manager for python)
-18.		sudo pip install ansible (uses pip to install ansible)
-19.		sudo pip install ansible --upgrade (pip to update ansible)
-20.		vagrant up (turns on your vagrant instance - must be in directory with vagrantfile)
-21.		vagrant down (turns off your vagrant instance - must be in a directory with vagrant file)
-22.		vagrant ssh (ssh's you into your vagrant instance)
-23.		openssl req -x509 -newkey rsa:2048 -keyout key.pem -out req.pem (generates a self-signed root certificate)

 ## GIT! (super useful to do this on the command line versus GUI)